Which way should your ceiling fan rotate in summer?

 Evergy said to make sure ceiling fan blades are rotating in a counter-clockwise direction.
 The motion will circulate the cool air during the summer.

-During the winter, switch directions and have your fan blades rotate clockwise.
+During the winter, you’ll want to switch directions and have your fan blades rotate clockwise.
 That will help spread the warm air throughout your house or apartment.

+Much of the U.S. was blanketed by a heat dome earlier this week, sending temperatures into the 90s and 100s for many.

+Amidst the widespread heat, residents in a number of states have already been warned that they could be impacted by power blackouts.